-It’s difficult to imagine life without a smartphone, laptop or tablet; how would we keep in contact with friends and family or update our social media?
-To make life a bit easier and avoid any gadget-related mishaps, we’ve put together our top tips to make sure your possessions are protected at all times.
+It’s difficult to imagine life without a smartphone, laptop or tablet; how would we keep in contact with friends and family, or update our social media?
+But in a world of technology, do you know how to protect your phone?
+To make life a bit easier by avoiding any gadget-related mishaps, we’ve put together our top safety tips for mobile phone and gadgets users to make sure your possessions are protected at all times.

-A good place to start is by doing what you can to keep your beloved possessions from harm’s way.
+A good place to start is by doing what you can to keep your beloved possessions out of harm’s way.
 It’s worth investing in a phone case or a laptop bag to avoid any damage from general wear and tear.
-You can also have a bit of fun choosing a stylish case or cover – there are a great range of colourful phone cases available online so you don’t have to be restricted with a boring design.
+You can also have a bit of fun choosing a stylish case or cover – there are a great range of colourful phone cases available online, so you don’t have to be restricted by a boring design.

 Convenient as it might be, try not to leave your phone in the back pocket of your trousers or jeans.
-Even if it feels safe, there’s nothing to stop someone leaning across and pinching it from you without you realising– and let’s not forget the classic ‘dropped my phone down the toilet’ fiasco.
-Keep your phone securely in your bag, or tucked away into a jacket pocket out of sight.
+Even if it feels safe, there’s nothing to stop someone leaning across and pinching it from you without you realising.
+Not only that, but by leaving your phone in your back pocket there’s also a risk (unsurprisingly) that it’s going to be sat on.

-Avoid the dreaded moment of having to inspect your phone or laptop after watching it fall face-first onto the floor, by investing in a screen protector.
-Although electrical items are becoming much more resilient, make sure you keep yourself protected against the unexpected, whilst keeping your screen clean and scratch-free.
+Avoid the dreaded moment of having to inspect your phone or laptop after watching it fall face-first onto the floor by investing in a screen protector.
+Although electrical items are becoming much more resilient, this will ensure that your screen is kept clean and scratch-free.

 Don’t rely on simply locking your phone, laptop or tablet - ensure you have gone into your settings and added a passcode to prevent anyone from picking up your gadget and having immediate access.
 Make sure you choose a passcode which isn’t easy to guess, for example, your birthday.
 The longest passcodes are usually the most difficult to crack.

-Unfortunately, even if you follow all of this advice, mishaps do still happen.
-With this in mind, it’s worth investigating insurance for your belongings.
-With suitable insurance in place, even if your beloved gadgets are lost, stolen, or broken, you won’t have to be without them for too long.
+Unfortunately, even if you follow all of this advice, mishaps can still occur.
+With this in mind, it’s worth investigating gadget insurance to make sure your gadgets are fully protected when you’re out and about.
+With suitable gadget insurance in place, even if your beloved gadgets are lost, stolen, or broken, you won’t have to be without them for too long.